netzmacht/html/readme.md

 ```

 If you use the event based factory you have to take care of building the elements for yourself.
 You have to assign your
-event handler to the dispatcher by listening to the `Netzmacht\Html\Event\Events::CREATE_ELEMENT` which passes a
+event handler to the dispatcher by listening to the `Netzmacht\Html\Event\CreateElementEvent::NAME` which passes a
 `Netzmacht\Html\Event\CreateElementEvent` event object.

 ```php